imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 #### Patience and Empathy

 When I just started being together with Hawa, one of the words that would describe me most was **rigid**.
 Everything was binary in my eyes.
 It was either **true** or **false**, there was no between.
 Because of that, we had some good "fights".
 However, we always made up after each one.
-We resolved them and made action plans on what to do should similar events occur in the future.
+We resolved them and made action plans on what to do should similar problems occur in the future.

 With that said, there were stuff that we couldn't change overnight.
 We could change it, but we needed to be patient with each other.
 We needed to understand the other person that it wasn't easy to change.
 Hence, we learned **patience** and **empathy** together.